The Developmental Needs of the Elementary Student:

 - Provides consultation with teachers, administrators, school psychologists, school social workers, and outside agencies and social services concerning the welfare of the students.

-- Communicates and exchange information with parents/guardians by way of conferences, parent education workshops and newsletters.
+- Communicates and exchange information with parents/guardians by way of individual conferences, through participating in parent workshops, and our school’s Digital Newsletter.

 - Makes appropriate referrals for special services for students and families within the school and community.

-- Participates as members of the school improvement and interdisciplinary teams and work as liaisons with PTA.
+- Participates as members of the school improvement team, interdisciplinary teams and leadership team.